Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 Prerequisites
 =============
-You need a working installation of the Concordium Node distribution version 5 or above, instances of which will be used to run the baker node(s), :ref:`genesis block<glossary-genesis-block>` data which specifies your local chain and sets of credentials for baker accounts of the chain.
-The number of sets of credentials needed will thus depend on the desired number of bakers in the network, which in this example is 1.
+You will either need a working installation of the Concordium Node distribution version 5 or Docker, instances of which will be used to run the baker node(s).
+You will need :ref:`genesis block<glossary-genesis-block>` data which defines your local chain and sets of credentials for baker accounts of the chain.
+The number of sets of baker credentials needed thus depends on the desired number of bakers in the network, which in this example is 1.

 Installing the node distribution
 --------------------------------
-Concordium Node releases exist for Ubuntu, MacOS, Windows, and Docker.
+Concordium Node releases exist for Ubuntu, MacOS and Windows and Docker.
 See the :ref:`Node Requirements<node-requirements>` section for information on system requirements and detailed instructions on how to obtain, run, and manage a node.
+To run a baker, you either need a Concordium node binary supplied with your appropriate distribution in your path or a working Docker installation.
+This depends on whether you want to run the Node binary directly on your host or as a Docker instance.
+In the following we assume the former, but if you want to run a Docker instance, you can skip directly to the :ref:`Generating genesis data and account credentials<generating-genesis-data-and-account-credentials>` section.

-To run a baker, you need a Concordium node binary supplied with one of these distributions in your path.
-The name of the binary will have ``concordium-`` as its prefix but depend on the distribution, so you may have to confer with the installation instructions to figure out the exact name.
+The name of the binary has ``concordium-`` as its prefix but depends on the distribution, so you may have to confer with the installation instructions to figure out the exact name.
 Upon successful installation of the distribution, verify that the binary exists in your path at the required version:

 .. code-block:: console

-    $ concordium-node --version
+    $ concordium-node --version # name depends on distribution concordium_node 5.3.2
-    concordium_node 5.3.2

 ..
 Note::